-Discover the essential tools like calipers and micrometers, methods such as direct and indirect measurement, and key considerations for accurate offset measurement in manufacturing processes.
+Discover the essential tools like calipers and micrometers, such as direct and indirect measurement, and key considerations for accurate offset measurement in manufacturing processes.

 Tools for Measuring Offset